What is a Dental Emergency?

 A dental emergency is any situation that poses an immediate threat to the health of your teeth and supporting tissues.
 Dental emergencies are often the result of impact to the mouth, but they also can be caused by infection.
 To ensure the best possible outcome, any dental emergency should be evaluated by a professional immediately.

 After Hours Emergencies:

 For patients that have been already been seen in our office and are experiencing severe dental emergencies after hours, such as significant infection, pain or trauma please call our emergency number Weierbach Prosthodontics Phone Number 717-560-9190 and leave a message with our answering services.
-Dr. Weierbach will give you a call back to discuss your current situation.
+Dr. Weierbach or Dr. Genetti will give you a call back to discuss your current situation.

 Other Emergency Dental Situations: